Jsparrow/jsparrow.github.io/README.md

 # Update jsparrow.github.io

-To execute this step it is required to have write access to the [main repository](https://github.com/Jsparrow/jsparrow.github.io)
+To execute this step, it is required to have write access to the [main repository](https://github.com/Jsparrow/jsparrow.github.io)

-## build site
+## Build site

-Creating a static html/js site at docs/.vuepress/dist
+Creating a static html/js site at docs/.vuepress/dist:

 ```
 npm run build

-./deploy
+./deploy.sh
 ```